You think offering online ordering and adding restaurant delivery services will make business boom and learn how to offer these services for profit.

 Jump at the chance to place an ordering portal on your restaurant’s website.

-Make sure that your online ordering portal is easy to use and displayed prominently on your website.
+Ensure your online ordering portal is easy to use and displayed prominently on your website.

-Delivery customers are hungry, and in a hurry, and the easier your process is, the more likely they are to place an order.
+Delivery customers are hungry and in a hurry, and the easier your process is, the more likely they are to place an order.

 With some careful web design, you can massively boost your SEO and order numbers.

 Include all relevant menu details

 Make payment easy and offer a number of payment options

 Remember users and offer customer rewards/ a loyalty program.